 Most heart murmurs are systolic, occurring between S1 and S2.
 Systolic murmurs are either ejection or regurgitation murmurs.
 They are a normal finding during the routine physical exam of a healthy infant.
 Studies have shown that as many as 90% of healthy children have a benign murmur at some time.

-Ejection murmurs are caused by the flow of blood through stenotic or deformed valves or increased flow through normal valves.
+The blood flow causes ejection murmurs through stenotic or deformed valves or increased flow through normal valves.
 Regurgitant systolic murmurs begin with S1, with no interval between S1 and the beginning of the murmur.
 Regurgitation murmurs generally continue throughout systole.
-Regurgitation systolic murmurs are caused by the flow of blood from a chamber at a higher pressure throughout systole than the receiving chamber.
+Regurgitation systolic murmurs are caused by blood flow from a chamber at a higher pressure throughout the systole than in the receiving chamber.
 Regurgitation systolic murmurs are associated with only three conditions:

 - ventricular septal defects (VSDs)

 - tricuspid regurgitation

 Diastolic murmurs are classified according to their timing in relation to heart sounds as early diastolic, mid-diastolic, or pre-systolic.
 They are usually pathologic.
 They result from aortic regurgitation and pulmonary insufficiency.
 With aortic regurgitation, the murmur is high-pitched and blowing.
 It begins with the second heart sound and is loudest in early diastole.
 It may be missed because it is often very soft or may be mistaken for breath sounds because of its high pitch.
 Bounding pulses are present.